YOU54F/pact-cli/README.md

   list-pacticipants             List pacticipants
-  create-webhook                Create a webhook create-or-update-webhook      Create or update a webhook test-webhook                  Test a webhook delete-branch                 Deletes a pacticipant branch.
-Does not delete the versions or pacts/verifications associated with the branch, but does make the pacts inaccessible for verification via consumer versions selectors or WIP pacts. create-version-tag            Add a tag to a pacticipant version describe-version              Describes a pacticipant version.
-If no version or tag is specified, the latest version is described. create-or-update-version      Create or update pacticipant version by version number generate-uuid                 Generate a UUID for use when calling create-or-update-webhook ruby                          Install & Run the Pact Broker using system Ruby in $HOME/.pact/pact-broker docker                        Run the Pact Broker as a Docker container help                          Print this message or the help of the given subcommand(s)
+  create-webhook                Create a webhook create-or-update-webhook      Create or update a webhook delete-webhook                Delete a webhook test-webhook                  Test a webhook delete-branch                 Deletes a pacticipant branch.
+Does not delete the versions or pacts/verifications associated with the branch, but does make the pacts inaccessible for verification via consumer versions selectors or WIP pacts. create-version-tag            Add a tag to a pacticipant version delete-version-tag            Delete a tag from a pacticipant version describe-version              Describes a pacticipant version.
+If no version or tag is specified, the latest version is described.
+Use --environment to query versions deployed/released to specific environments. create-or-update-version      Create or update pacticipant version by version number generate-uuid                 Generate a UUID for use when calling create-or-update-webhook provider-states               Manage provider states ruby                          Install & Run the Pact Broker using system Ruby in $HOME/.pact/pact-broker docker                        Run the Pact Broker as a Docker container help                          Print this message or the help of the given subcommand(s)